Shop > Apple trees > Eating apples

 Pollination: Self-sterile.
 Pollination group D

 An early variety that can also be stored.
-Produces attractive fruit of medium size that are firm, crispy and sweet.
+Produces attractive fruit of medium Form that are firm, crispy and sweet.

 Type: Dessert